 quite roll over yet,

 when you come to visit me.

 In the 1990s, “Magic Eye” pictures were all the rage.
 Technology enabled artists to “hide” three-dimensional images within two-dimensional (printed) pictures.
-A three-dimensional image (let’s say a unicorn) was invisible until you stared at a certain area—actually, relaxed and unfocused your eyes and stared through a certain area—in the two-dimensional picture (let’s say a forest).
-After you had discovered the hidden unicorn in the forest, you could never unsee it.
-And with each hidden image you found in a new Magic Eye picture, it became easier for your trained brain to discover hidden images.
+The three-dimensional image (let’s say a unicorn) was invisible until you stared at a certain area—actually, relaxed and unfocused your eyes and stared through a certain area—in the two-dimensional picture (let’s say a forest).
+After you had discovered the unicorn hidden in the forest, you could never unsee it.
+And each hidden image you found in a new Magic Eye picture trained your brain to discover hidden images in other pictures.

 Salter’s rhymes are often like Magic Eye pictures.
 Look at what she’s done in “A Letter to Leena.”
 There’s no predictability, no pattern, to the rhyme, yet our ears sense that something is going on.
 If we listen, we hear it; if we look for it, we see it—or are pretty sure we see it.

 Some poets strive for musicality in their work, some for shock, some for restraint, some for strict adherence to classical rules.
 Salter’s poems aim for and achieve the familiar cadences of natural speech because of her deft use of meter and rhyme.
 It’s a paradox.
 Does she have a gift for hearing spoken English and, with a light touch, making it poetry?
 Or is her gift that of fitting spoken English into the metrics her mind has devised?
 Regardless, it’s a gift.

 Finally, the almost-epigrammatic “Forgetting Names” is an example of Salter packing a whole lot into a small valise.

 for a moment or two;

 is already well on its way,